dynatrace-oss/terraform-provider-dynatrace/docs/resources/xmatters_notification.md

 Required:

-- `name` (String) The name of the HTTP header
+- `name` (String) The name of the HTTP header.

 Optional:

-- `secret_value` (String, Sensitive) The value of the HTTP header as a sensitive property.
-May contain an empty value. `secret_value` and `value` are mutually exclusive.
-Only one of those two is allowed to be specified.
+- `secret_value` (String, Sensitive) The secret value of the HTTP header.
+May contain an empty value.
 - `value` (String) The value of the HTTP header.
-May contain an empty value. `secret_value` and `value` are mutually exclusive.
-Only one of those two is allowed to be specified.
+May contain an empty value.